hurlbertlab/dietdatabase/README.md

   </tr>
   <tr>
     <td>Notes</td>
-    <td>Any useful information about the nature of the study or the diet information that does not fit in the previous fields.</td>
+    <td>Any useful information about the nature of the study or the diet information that does not fit in the previous fields.
+If the sum of the diet as reported in an original study differs from 100% by more than 3% (expected from summing rounding errors), then the Notes field will include the following text: "values as reported do not sum to 100%"</td>
   </tr>
   <tr>
     <td>Entered_By</td>